Flip the roof down and hit the pedal to the floor - check our Audi TT Roadster review!

 What really matters though, is that the new Audi TT Roadster genuinely feels like a sports car - not like something out of a Barbie and Ken accessory pack.
 It’s a real contender with the Porsche 718 Boxster Roadster and BMW Z4 and deserves, in our eyes, a near perfect score.

-If you’re not so hot on soft-tops, check our Audi TT Coupe review.
+If you’re not so hot on soft-tops, check our Audi TT Coupe review, or some of the Audi TT alternatives.
 But if you’re ready to flip that roof down and rev onto the open road, keep reading for our Audi TT Roadster review.

 The entry-level trim packs some great features.
 You’ll get a swanky set of 18-inch set of “Dynamic” design alloy wheels, Xenon headlights with LED daytime running lights, Audi’s fantastic Virtual Cockpit setup, Cruise Control and a retractable rear spoiler to go with your electrically operated roof - it’s almost like you’re driving a transformer.

 The S Line trim brings larger 19-inch alloy wheels, LED headlights, LED rear lights and dynamic rear indicators, S Line exterior styling and Audi’s super comfortable Super Sports Seats with Alcantara and leather upholstery and electrically operated four-way lumbar support - you’ll never want to leave your car again.